 What are heart palpitations?

 Most of the time you won’t notice your heartbeat, but if you suddenly become aware of it, this may concern you or come as a surprise.
 The feeling of being aware of your heart beating is described as a palpitation.

 Palpitations can range from simply being aware of your heart’s activity to the sensation of it beating faster and harder than usual.
-It can sometimes feel like your heart is missing beats.
+It can sometimes feel like your heart is missing beats or you have a heart flutter.